 The guilt doesn’t come from the spending, it comes from the bills that come in later.
 People don’t feel bad about the purchase of a flat panel television – in fact, it’s usually a rush.
 The bad feeling comes when the credit card statements roll in and the paycheck isn’t big enough to cover it.

+This is true for myself, as well.
 Buying that $4 latte does bring happiness into my life, and it’s often hard to deny that little burst of joy.
 Many people say it’s worth it – those are the people who constantly encourage you to live a little.

 Unfortunately, those are the same people who go home and dread looking at their bills, spending sleepless nights worrying about paying for everything and knowing that they’re just one false step from a financial meltdown.